sojib258/sojib258/README.md

 # 👋 Hello, I'm Sajib Hasan!
 I'm a passionate frontend developer specializing in Next.js and React, with a keen interest in creating delightful functional user experiences.
-Always ready to take on challenges and open-minded to learning whatever is needed during project development.
+Always ready to take new challenges and open-minded to learning whatever is needed during project development.

 ## 🚀 About Me